EnderallyGolem/Enders-Blender/README.md

 - Flag Killbox

+## 1.1.15 changelog:
+- Room Stats Tracker:
+	- New tracked stat: RTA Timer.
+(Thanks hyper for the suggestion!)
+		- Uses your system time to track the time, hence is unaffected by freeze frames, slowdown, the game-speedup from speedrun tools fast respawn, etc. This is tracked seperately from the regular timer.
+		- Display can be toggled for both the hud and menu
+		- (Note that for maps/rooms played before this update, RTA timer will be 0)
+	- Fixed crash in 7a credits, and a room-rename crash

 ## 1.1.14 changelog:
 - Hopefully a crash-fix for room stats?
 At this point I have zero clue why they are happening and just adding an empty room name check.